openTdataCH/netexRealisationGuideSwitzerland/docs/07_service.md

 *→ [Glossary definition](A4_annex_glossary.md#DestinationDisplay)*

 ### Purpose
 Showing the destination of a `ServiceJourney`.
+The text shown on the front or side of a public transport vehicle to indicate its destination, including via-points and variant labels.

 ### Table
 - [Swiss profile NeTEx definition](../generated/markdown-examples/DestinationDisplay.md)